Guaifenesin

-Guaifenesin, also known as glyceryl guaiacolate, is an expectorant medication that aids in the elimination of sputum from the respiratory tract.
-Chemically it is an ether of guaiacol and glycerine.
-It is often used in combination with other medications.
-It is taken by mouth.
+Guaifenesin, also known as glyceryl guaiacolate, sold under the brand name Mucinex, among others, is an expectorant medication taken by mouth and marketed as an aid to eliminate sputum from the respiratory tract.
+Chemically, it is an ether of guaiacol and glycerine.
+It may be used in combination with other medications.
+A 2014 study found that guaifenesin does not affect sputum volume in upper respiratory infections (the upper respiratory system includes most breathing parts above the lungs).
+It has been alleged to work in 2023 by making airway secretions more liquid.

 Side effects may include dizziness, sleepiness, skin rash, and nausea.
 While it has not been properly studied in pregnancy, it appears to be safe.
-It is believed to work by making airway secretions more liquid.

 Guaifenesin has been used medically since at least 1933.
-It is available as a generic medication and over the counter.
-In 2020, it was the 324th most commonly prescribed medication in the United States, with more than 800,000 prescriptions.
+It is available as a generic medication and over-the-counter (OTC).
+In 2023, it was the 291st most commonly prescribed medication in the United States, with more than 500,000 prescriptions.
+In 2023, the combination dextromethorphan/guaifenesin was the 315th most commonly prescribed medication in the United States, with more than 200,000 prescriptions.

-Medical use
+Medical uses

-Guaifenesin is used to try to help with coughing up thick mucus and is sometimes combined with dextromethorphan, an antitussive (cough suppressant), such as in Mucinex DM or Robitussin DM.
-It is also combined with ephedrine to produce Primatene and Bronkaid tablets for symptomatic relief of asthma.
+Guaifenesin is used to try to help with coughing up thick mucus.
+It is sometimes combined with the antitussive (cough suppressant) dextromethorphan, such as in Mucinex DM or Robitussin DM.
+It is also combined with ephedrine in Primatene and Bronkaid tablets for symptomatic relief of asthma.
+Guaifenesin is combined with phenylephrine and paracetamol in certain Lemsip formulations.

+A Cochrane review identified three clinical trials assessing guaifenesin for the treatment of acute cough, with one finding significant benefit and the other two trials finding that it was not effective.

 Side effects

-Side-effects of guaifenesin include nausea, vomiting, formation of kidney stones, diarrhea, and constipation.
-Nausea and vomiting can be reduced by taking guaifenesin with meals.
-The risk of forming kidney stones during prolonged use can be reduced by maintaining good hydration and increasing the pH of urine.
-Rarely, severe allergic reactions may occur, including a rash or swelling of the lips or gums, which may require urgent medical assistance.
-Mild dry mouth or chapped lips may also occur when taking this medication.
-Drinking a glass of water is recommended with each dose of guaifenesin.
+Although generally well-tolerated, side effects of guaifenesin may include an allergic reaction (rare), nausea, vomiting, dizziness, or headache.

 Pharmacology

 Mechanism of action

-Guaifenesin is thought to act as an expectorant by increasing the volume and reducing the viscosity of secretions in the trachea and bronchi.
-It may aid in the flow of respiratory tract secretions, allowing ciliary movement to carry the loosened secretions upward toward the pharynx.
-Thus, it may increase the efficiency of the cough reflex and facilitate removal of the secretions.
+Guaifenesin might act as an expectorant by increasing the volume and reducing the viscosity of secretions in the trachea and bronchi via stimulation of the gastric mucosa.
+This stimulation leads to an increased parasympathetic activity in the respiratory tract via the so-called gastro-pulmonary reflex, although some in vitro studies suggested that it might also act directly on the respiratory epithelium.
+This increase in volume and reduction in viscosity aids in the flow of respiratory tract secretions, allowing ciliary movement to carry the loosened secretions upward toward the pharynx.
+Thus, guaifenesin may increase the efficiency of the cough reflex and facilitate the removal of the secretions.
+Additionally, guaifenesin has a demonstrated central antitussive effect.

-Guaifenesin has muscle relaxant and anticonvulsant properties and may act as an NMDA receptor antagonist.